Frequently Asked Questions

 How long does a session take?

-Our sessions are 45 minutes in length.
+Our sessions are billed for 45 minutes in a one-hour window.

 Do I have to see my counselor every week?